(Courtesy of Randy Laing)

 The Family Search website (free) and the Newspaper Archive have information on Tyler:

 Many of Tyler's westerns are public domain and are available on YouTube and the Internet Archive:

 Tyler films at the Internet Archive: https://archive.org/search.php?query=%22tom%20tyler%22%20AND%20collection%3Amoviesandfilms

 Kerry Gammill's Monster Kid website has an interview with Universal leading lady Peggy Moran.
 Included is a comment that she didn't know the name of the actor portraying Kharis in THE MUMMY'S HAND.
 There's also several photos of Tyler as the mummy.
 Go to: http://gammillustrations.bizland.com/monsterkid2/id5.html

-Mike Tyler, the nephew of western and cliffhanger hero Tom Tyler, has established a website on his Uncle (but it hasn't been updated in a long, long time and most of the webpage links are broken): http://tomtyler.8m.com/
+Mike Tyler, the nephew of western and cliffhanger hero Tom Tyler, established a website on his Uncle.
+But when I checked in May, 2017, the website was no longer working: http://tomtyler.8m.com/

 There's a page on Tom Tyler, including lots of images, at Brian Walker's Drive-In Theater website: http://www.briansdriveintheater.com/tomtyler.html